 When they can talk about their negative cycle and how awful it is and then be able to turn to each other and show that support and affirmation are incredible and transformational.

 Often times, when people have been hurt, abandoned, or rejected, it is not easy to trust the relationship, but when you create enough safety, board members want to take the risk because they long for connection, it is wired into our brain.
 Lots of board members, if they can’t grasp that and they end up fleeing back into the negative cycle.
 They try to talk themselves into going back to their fights because it feels safer than being closer.

-Throughout the process, each person’s sense of each other expands.
+Throughout the process, each person’s sense of the other expands.
 When board directors are able to go into these areas, they recognize how connected they are and how they get caught in negative cycles.
-The new science of emotional connection shows us that you don’t have to get angry or withdraw, there is a whole space in the middle which is about being able to deal with your feelings, reach for each other to create connection.
+The new science of emotional connection shows us that you don’t have to get angry or withdraw, there is a whole space in the middle which is about being able to deal with your feelings, reach for each other to create a connection.

 To learn more about using EmC, an emotionally focused approach to board effectiveness, please contact us.